No visit to Southern California would be complete without a visit to the Magic Kingdom! Disneyland has been making dreams ... More

-No visit to Southern California would be complete without a visit to the Magic Kingdom; Disneyland has been making dreams come true for decades.
-Located within Disneyland Resort, Disneyland is divided into eight "lands" with different themes, such as Fantasyland, Critter Country, Mickey's Toon Town, and Tomorrowland.
-The park is open 365 days of the year.
+No visit to Southern California would be complete without a visit to the Magic Kingdom!
+Disneyland has been making dreams come true for decades.
+This world-famous theme park is divided into eight "lands" with different themes and rides, such as Fantasyland, Critter Country, Mickey's Toontown and Tomorrowland.
+Disneyland Park is open 365 days of the year.
 Holidays are some of the busiest times for the park, so plan accordingly.
-Hours and ticket prices can change according to the season, so be sure to call or check the website before planning your trip.

 My grandson cried the whole first hour of his visit because he had been playing Disney ToonTown on the computer for over a year and he expected to visit the places from the game.
 They are not there, and no staff member even knew what he was talking about when he asked them.